The ongoing balancing act.

 An expansive valley rose steadily toward the distant ripple of a forest-cloaked range; this was the end of the Meseta and the start of the mountains heading into Galacia.
 An enormous grin quickly etched across my face.
 The much-awaited change had arrived.

-The walk weaved its way through sunburnt fields covered with low-lying trees and bushes for much of the morning.
-However, after a late breakfast in Santa Catalina de Somoza and a photo stop in El Ganso, the path rolled upward — gradually at first, then steeper after Rabanal del Camino.
+The walk weaved its way through sunburnt fields scattered with low-lying shrubs for much of the morning.
+However, after a late breakfast in Santa Catalina de Somoza and a photo stop in El Ganso, the path rolled upward; gradually at first, then steeper after Rabanal del Camino.

 A carpet of purple and orange heath now covered the ground, and the unmistakable fragrance of pine and oak forests filled the air.
 I hadn’t experienced these foliaged surroundings for some time, and my body reacted robustly.
-An astonishing burst of energy surged me up the slope, leaving hundreds of battling pilgrims in my wake.
+An astonishing burst of energy surged me up the slope, passing hundreds of battling pilgrims on the way.

-I realised my Camino relied similarly on balancing the needs of my body and mind — each step, whether exhaustingly steep or mind-numbingly flat, was necessary.
+I realised my Camino relied similarly on negotiating the needs of my body and mind.
+Each step, whether exhaustingly steep or mind-numbingly flat, was necessary for my journey.
 I needed to take the good with the bad, the benign with the bumpy and the mundane with the mountainous.
 After a day of drastic climbs, I had started to even out that imbalance.
-Day 24’s reflective journey to Ponferrada would continue to recalibrate this balancing act.
+Day 24’s reflective walk to Ponferrada would continue to recalibrate this balancing act.